 Shire of Williams is adopting a protocol that recognises and addresses the issue of training.
 Recognition of Prior Learning, that is experience in fire situations, will be recognised and registered as a competency level.

-Inexperienced volunteers will need to undertake a basic introduction to fire safety and procedure training to be eligible to receive a Shire Competency Certificate.
+Inexperienced volunteers must undertake a basic introduction to fire safety and procedure training and evidence that to the Shire to maintain a training register..

-The Shire of Williams deems that a Bushfire Brigade Fire Control Officer and Deputy Chief Bushfire Control Officer are competent to assess a volunteer’s recognition of prior learning status and to approve and sign a Competency Certificate.
+The Shire of Williams deems that a Bushfire Brigade Fire Control Officer and Deputy Chief Bushfire Control Officer are competent to assess a volunteer’s recognition of prior learning status and to approve and sign a Competency Certificate, which must be passed to the Shire for records.

-Volunteers who attend bushfires are expected to have knowledge of, and agree to, the following:
+Volunteers who attend bushfires must have knowledge of, and agree to, the following:

 Follow orders of a Fire Control Officer (FCO)